cdfoundation/sig-interoperability/docs/workstream-governance.md

 ## Current Workstreams

-Current workstreams can be found in the [worksreams directory](../workstreams/).
+Current workstreams can be found in the [workstreams directory](../workstreams/).

 * [Events in CICD](../workstreams/events_in_cicd/)